bliu104/bestgroupproject/README.md

 - Filter and sort for better user experience

 ## Responsiveness
-- Mobile devices with 420px
+- Multiple breakouts to accommodate different devices
 - Desktop
+- Tablet
+- Mobile

 ## Design
 - use flexbox